FabioFattori/Obsidian-Notes/Primo Semestre Major/Distributed System/Distributed Systems.md

 # Distributed Systems
 ## Recupero - 16/10/2025
+# Availability, Consistency and Failure
+## Hiding Failure in Distributed Systems
+> being able to keep on providing services in spite of failures is supposed to be one of the main benefit of distributed systems over centralised ones

+Assumption: distributed systems can be designed so that if a component of the system fails, disconnects ecc..., other components can replace it, which *Hides* the failure or at least mitigate the impact (perceived) of that failure.
+When a system can hide most of the failures, it is
 ## 10/10/2025 Replication & Consistency Pdf Fino a Pag 34
 Why Replication of Data?
 - increasing the reliability of systems